 Check out the map of the George S. Mickelson Trail.

 If you are a runner or walker, add the Deadwood Mickelson Trail Marathon or half-marathon to your bucket list.
-Markedly, the race route goes through some of the most beautiful sections along the Mickelson Trail from Rochford to Deadwood, South Dakota.
+The race route goes through some of the most beautiful sections along the Mickelson Trail from Rochford to Deadwood, South Dakota.

 In case you visit the Black Hills during winter, there is a ski resort!
 You can still drive up the mountain and hike around during the summer as well.

-Next, we will continue heading further north in the hill to Spearfish from Deadwood.
+Next, we will continue heading further north in the Hills to Spearfish from Deadwood.

 Hike to waterfalls in Spearfish Canyon.
 There are a few hikes to explore.
 For example, hike to see Roughlock Falls, Spearfish Falls, and Bridal Veil Falls.